hyunbin7303/CPlusGrammar/README.md

 bar+baz creates a temporary, the **std::string&& member parameter** binds to that temporary, and we invoke Foo::emeber's move constructor with member{std::move(member)}.
+(member parameter is not an RValue!)
+It is an LValue of type RValue reference. use std::move(member) to cast the member parameter back to an RValue.(So we invoke std::string's std::string move constructor!)

+RValue references mark binding

 <hr/>